easyquery/DotNetSamples/README.md

 ## EasyQuery trial license key

-At the first run you will be asked for a product key for EasyQuery.
-You can [register on our website](https://korzh.com/easyquery/get-started) to get the trial product key (works for 30 days).
+At the first launch, you will be asked for an EasyQuery product key.
+Please [register on our website](https://korzh.com/easyquery#get-started) to get the trial product key (works for 30 days).
 The registration takes about 1 minute.

-When you get the key, add it to your appsettings.json file (for ASP.NET Core project), to web.config (for ASP.NET 4) or right into the code (for WinForms or WPF).
+When you get the key, add it to your `appsettings.json` file (for ASP.NET Core projects), to `web.config` (for ASP.NET 4) or right into the code (for WinForms or WPF).
 Here are the examples:

 ### ASP.NET Core (appsettings.json)